Monacair: History

 Monacair was founded in 1988 by Stefano Casiraghi.
 Today the majority shareholder are his sons Pierre and Andrea Casiraghi, nephews of Albert II, Prince of Monaco.
+Between the two Casiraghi brothers, they own a total of 70% of the company, with about 20% of the shares being retained by the younger brother's brother-in-law, John Elkann.

 Since 1999, the company has been Official supplier to H.S.H the Sovereign Prince of Monaco, Albert II.

 In 2015 the airline signed a firm order for 6 Airbus Helicopters H130 aircraft for delivery between December 2015 and May 2016.

 On 1 January 2016, the Princely Government of Monaco assigned Monacair as the sole operator of the regular transfer service between Nice Côte d'Azur Airport and Monaco.

 Since 2016, Monacair has made a different partnership with several airline companies like Air France, KLM, HOP!, Air Corsica, Emirates, enabling passengers to enjoy check-in services and boarding pass delivery in Monaco in order to delay their departure time from the Principality to only one hour before the boarding gate deadline at Nice Côte d'Azur Airport.

 Following these interline agreements, Monacair has become a regular partner of the Tourist and Convention Authority of Monaco, local institutions and major tradeshows and conferences as its regular transfer services allows for an easier transfer between Nice Airport and the Principality.

+In May 2022, Blade Air Mobility entered into a €48 million definitive agreement to acquire the commercial passenger transport activities, terminal operations, and flight routes of Monacair, establishing Blade as the exclusive booking platform for Monacair's retained helicopter fleet.